OhioBWC - Basics: (Policy library) - File

 1. Claims services staff shall not offer advice regarding whether or not an IW needs an attorney to handle their workers’ compensation or bodily injury claim.
 If an IW asks for legal advice, claims services staff shall respond as follows: “I am not qualified to offer legal advice.
 If you have legal questions, you must consult your own attorney for his/her opinion.”

-2. Claims services staff should never ask the IW if he/she is going to sue the third party, or offer advice on whether or not an attorney should be hired.
+2. Claims services staff should never ask the IW if he/she is going to sue the third party or offer advice on whether or not an attorney should be hired.

 F. Subrogation Referral to BWC Legal Division